-The Race of the Methow is Methow Valley Nordic’s premier race weekend of the year.
-Open to skiers of all ages and abilities, this year’s race will serve as the final PNSA Junior Nationals Qualifier and as part of the Washington Nordic Cup.
+The Race of the Methow is Methow Valley Nordic’s premier race weekend.
+Open to skiers of all ages and abilities, this year’s race will also serve as a PNSA Junior Nationals Qualifier.

 What: Saturday classic sprint, Sunday mass start skate.
 The sprint heats will be a modified King’s Court format.
 See below for details.

 Where: McCabe Trails, Liberty Bell High School, Winthrop, WA

 Check back here for links to start lists and results during the course of the weekend.
 See below for more links to course maps, weather forecast, and wax recommendations.